harsh306/rl-project/README.md

 ### Experiments
 #### Pacman
-Standalone agent learning from 1, 2, and 3 enemy in 5x5 grid
+Standalone agent learning from 1, 2, and 3 enemy in 5x5 grid in the plots below respectively.

+In y-axis there is the mean-avg reward [100-window]. x-axis is the number of episodes.

 ![One](https://raw.githubusercontent.com/harsh306/rl-project/master/prj_images/1enemy.png)

+In y-axis there is the mean-avg reward [100-window]. x-axis is the number of episodes.
 ![Two](https://raw.githubusercontent.com/harsh306/rl-project/master/prj_images/2enemy.png)

+In y-axis there is the mean-avg reward [100-window]. x-axis is the number of episodes.
 ![Three](https://raw.githubusercontent.com/harsh306/rl-project/master/prj_images/3enemy.png)